 No chapter on the prevention of patient harm is complete without a major focus on the role communication—or lack thereof—plays in serious patient safety events.
 The most common types of communication of high priority in patient safety are listed in Table 20-1.

 Year after year The Joint Commission (TJC) publishes data showing 65% to 70% of all sentinel events are rooted in communication breakdowns.
-It appears that since the implementation of the Accreditation Council for Graduate Medical Education resident physician work hour limitations the communication problems have increased, especially in the area of handoffs, when the responsibility of care is passed ...
+It appears that since the implementation of the Accreditation Council for Graduate Medical Education resident physician work hour limitations the communication problems have increased, especially in the area of handoffs, when the responsibility of care ...